-digital/adapted digital devices

-according to their individual

-needs.

-Collaboratively discuss

-symptoms and prevention of

-common conditions and

-diseases that affect the human

-breathing system and share,

-Use simulation software,

-online interactive platforms or

-digital images to illustrate

-major parts of the human

-breathing system.
-Adjust

-light/ glare on the screens of

-the digital devices

-appropriately for learners who

-are sensitive to light.

-Preferentially seat the learners

-while using digital/adapted

-digital devices according to

-their individual needs.

-Project: Learners are guided to

-collaboratively make models of

-the human breathing system

-using locally available materials

-in purposive groups.
+presentation on the symptoms and prevention of common conditions and diseases that affect the human breathing system and share.
+In groups, learners are guided to use simulation software, online interactive platforms or digital images to illustrate major parts of the human breathing system.
+Project: Learners are guided to collaboratively make models of the human breathing system using locally available materials.